View this document as: a single page | multiple pages.

 Performance Metrics

 Table 4.
-Performance Metrics
+Performance metrics

 Title Description Type

-Fail Rate (Per Proofing Type) Percentage of unique users who do not complete proofing due to a process failure for each offered type (i.e., Remote Unattended, Remote Attended, Onsite Attended, Onsite Unattended) Proofing
+Fail Rate (Per Proofing Type) Percentage of unique users who do not complete proofing due to a process failure for each offered type (i.e., remote unattended, remote attended, on-site attended, on-site unattended) Proofing

-Abandonment Rate (Overall) Percentage of unique users who start the identity proofing process, but do not complete it without failing a process.
-Proofing
+Abandonment Rate (Overall) Percentage of unique users who start the identity proofing process but do not complete it without failing a process Proofing

-Abandonment Rate (Per Proofing Type) Percentage of unique users who start a specific type of identity proofing process, but do not complete it without failing a process.
-Proofing
+Abandonment Rate (Per Proofing Type) Percentage of unique users who start a specific type of identity proofing process but do not complete it without failing a process Proofing

-Failure Rates (Per Proofing Process Step) Percentage of unique users who are unsuccessful at completing each identity proofing step in a CSP process.
-Proofing
+Failure Rates (Per Proofing Process Step) Percentage of unique users who are unsuccessful at completing each identity proofing step in a CSP process Proofing

-Completion (Times Per Proofing Type) Average time that it takes a user to complete each defined proofing type offered as part of an identity service.
-Proofing
+Completion Times (Per Proofing Type) Average time that it takes a user to complete each defined proofing type offered as part of an identity service Proofing

-Authenticator Type Usage Percentage of subscribers who have an active authenticator by each type available.
-Authentication
+Authenticator Type Usage Percentage of subscribers who have an active authenticator by each type available Authentication

 Account Recovery Attempts The number of account or authenticator recovery processes initiated by subscribers Authentication

-Measurement in Support of Equity Assessments and Outcomes
+Measurement in Support of Customer Experience Outcomes

 Redress

-To enable equitable access to critical services while deterring identity-related fraud and cybersecurity threats, it is essential for organizations to plan for potential issues and to design redress approaches that aim to be fair, transparent, easy for legitimate claimants to navigate, and resistant to exploitation attempts.
+To enable access to critical online services while deterring identity-related fraud and cybersecurity threats, it is essential for organizations to plan for potential issues and to design redress approaches that aim to be fair, transparent, easy for legitimate claimants to navigate, and resistant to exploitation attempts.

 Understanding when and how harms might be occurring is a critical first step for organizations to take informed action.
 Continuous evaluation and improvement programs can play a key role in identifying instances and patterns of potential harm.
 Moreover, there may be business processes in place outside of those established to support identity management that can be leveraged as part of a comprehensive approach to issue adjudication and redress.
 Beyond these activities, additional practices can be implemented to ensure that users of identity management systems are able to voice their concerns and have a path to redress.
 Requirements for these practices include: